Wilkinson's Grammar of Graphics

 The Grammar of Graphics (GoG) is a grammar-based system for representing graphics to provide grammatical constraints on the composition of data and information visualizations.
-A graphical grammar differs from a graphics pipeline as it focuses on sematic components such as scales and guides, statistical functions, coordinate systems, marks and aesthetic attributes.
-For example, a bar chart can be converted into a pie chart by specifying a polar coordinate system without any other change in graphical specification.:
+A graphical grammar differs from a graphics pipeline as it focuses on semantic components such as scales and guides, statistical functions, coordinate systems, marks and aesthetic attributes.
+For example, a bar chart can be converted into a pie chart by specifying a polar coordinate system without any other change in graphical specification.

 The grammar of graphics concept was launched by Leland Wilkinson in 2001 (Wilkinson et al., 2001; Wilkinson, 2005) and graphical grammars have since been written in a variety of languages with various parameterisations and extensions.
-The major implementations of graphical grammars are nViZn created by a team at SPSS/IBM, followed by Polaris focusing on multidimensional relational databases which is commercialised as Tableau, a revised Layered Grammar of Graphics by Hadley Wickham in Ggplot2, and Vega-Lite which is a visualisation grammar with added interactivity.
+The major implementations of graphical grammars are nViZn created by a team at SPSS/IBM, followed by Polaris focusing on multidimensional relational databases which is commercialised as Tableau, a revised Layered Grammar of Graphics by Hadley Wickham in ggplot2 for the R package, and Vega-Lite which is a visualisation grammar with added interactivity.
 The grammar of graphics continues to evolve with alternate parameterisations, extensions, or new specifications.